-9 Reasons Why Your Business Should Have a Blog
+9 Reasons Why Your Business Needs a Blog

-To blog or not to blog?
-A decision guide to help small business owners determine whether they should start blogging and how beneficial a blog can be for their business.
+A decision guide to help small business owners understand why they should start blogging and how beneficial a blog can be for their business.

 Your business is missing out on several opportunities if your site doesn’t have a blog.
 Blogging can be a beneficial marketing opportunity that will drive leads from search engines and social networking.
 If you’ve been thinking about a blog and can’t decide if it’s worth your time and effort, here are some reasons that should finalize your decision.